top of page

 Taking timed sections and LSAT practice tests is extremely important.
 But if you are missing roughly the same number of questions over and over again, it's likely you are making the same mistakes over and over again.
 And this means you are likely not recognizing specific patterns in the test.

 Only taking practice tests can make it harder to spot patterns because questions are spaced out further from each other.
-For example, suppose you are trying to improve with grouping games.
-You won't necessarily see grouping games in every single logic games section, and even if you do, they will be mixed up with other game types.
-But keep in mind that each LSAT game type, question type, and passage has its own patterns.
-The best way to identify them is by drilling questions or games of that type back-to-back.
+For example, suppose you are trying to improve with Necessary Assumption questions.
+You won't necessarily see them in the same number of times in each Logical Reasoning section.
+But keep in mind that each LSAT question type and passage has its own patterns.
+The best way to identify them is by drilling questions of that type back-to-back.

 3. Be patient and consistent

 Even if you are studying as efficiently as possible, that does not mean you will see results overnight.
 But if you have not been studying almost every single day, you're missing out on tons of progress that could have been made.
-You don't need to study a lot, but just one game or one logical reasoning question can do wonders for you in the long run.
+You don't need to study a lot, but just one Logical Reasoning question or Reading Comprehension passage can do wonders for you in the long run.
 But the opposite is also true if you are studying inconsistently.
 Have a goal of the bare minimum you should complete every single day, and don't ever skip it.
 Make it your utmost priority.
 And of course, on days where you can handle more, do more!

 Stay motivated!